veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 * `/tenants/{tenantId}/applications/{applicationId}/licenses`

 ##### Set access level on the existing license
-To set access level on the existing license, call the following endpoint with a PUT method:
+To set access level on the existing license, call the following endpoint using the PUT method:
 * `/tenants/{tenantId}/applications/{applicationId}/licenses/{entityId}`
 Note that you can use it only with applications which have access levels.

 ##### Update license details
-To update license details using a JSON patch document, call the following endpoint with a PATCH method:
+To update license details using a JSON patch document, call the following endpoint using the PATCH method:
 * `/tenants/{tenantId}/applications/{applicationId}/licenses/{entityId}`

 ##### Remove license
-To remove a license, call the following endpoint with a DELETE method:
+To remove a license, call the following endpoint using the DELETE method:
 * `/tenants/{tenantId}/applications/{applicationId}/licenses/{entityId}`

 ##### Check all tenants
-To check all tenants where the application is installed, call the following endpoint with a GET method:
+To check all tenants where the application is installed, call the following endpoint using the GET method:
 * `/applications/{applicationId}/tenants`

 ##### Update application extension properties
-To update application extension properties using a JSON patch document, call the following endpoint with a PATCH method:
+To update application extension properties using a JSON patch document, call the following endpoint using the PATCH method:
 * `/tenants/{tenantId}/applications/{applicationId}`

 ##### Check application administrators
-To check all application administrators, call the following endpoint with a GET method:
+To check all application administrators, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/applications/{applicationId}/administrators`

 ##### Add application administrator